-“Using unexpected variables such as vellum, concrete or acrylic (to mimic Lucite) can bring a modern feel to your event,” says Jacin Fitzgerald, owner of Jacin Fitzgerald Events.
-“Acrylic chairs allow all the elements around them to shine as they are quite literally transparent!”
 The look of a floating ceremony built on top of a garden fountain helped bring a modern edge to this setup with the addition of acrylic ghost chairs.
+"Using unexpected variables such as vellum, concrete, or acrylic (to mimic Lucite) can bring a modern feel to your event," says Jacin Fitzgerald, owner of Jacin Fitzgerald Events.
+"Acrylic chairs allow all the elements around them to shine as they are quite literally transparent!"

 Opt for a Mismatched Bridal Party

-A trend that doesn’t look like it’s going anywhere anytime soon is outfitting your bridal party in various (and chic!) bridesmaids dresses.
-It's a feature that will add a whimsical element to your wedding day and the photos.
+A trend that doesn’t look like it’s going anywhere anytime soon is outfitting your bridal party in various (and chic) bridesmaid dresses.
+It's a feature that will add a whimsical element to your wedding day and resulting photos.
 “Whether you let your bridal party pick their own dresses, or you prompt them on a specific color, style, or design that you encourage them to wear, the end result will be something playfully elegant,” says Caitlin Campbell, senior event coordinator and designer at True Event.

-Your wedding dress can also be a nod to your minimalist wedding style.
-“For this chic wedding, the bride wore a stunning, minimalist gown by Rime Arodaky,” says Ashley Sawtelle, owner of Ashley Sawtelle.
-Clean lines and a minimalist design created the perfect focal point for the bride’s wedding portraits.
-Looking for a minimalist wedding dress?
+A simple wedding dress can add to your event's modern aesthetic.
+“For this chic wedding, the bride wore a stunning, minimalist gown by Rime Arodaky,” says photographer Ashley Sawtelle.
+Clean lines and a minimalist design created the perfect focal point for bridal portraits.

 What better way to send the message of a modern wedding design than with your invitations?
-“As the first indication of your wedding style, invitations are a key element in your wedding theme,” Thomas Bui, founder of Thomas Bui Lifestyle.
-For a modern event, bold text set against a minimal design will project a simple and fresh design for your stationery.
+"As the first indication of your wedding style, invitations are a key element in your wedding theme," explains Thomas Bui, founder of Thomas Bui Lifestyle.
+Bold text set against a minimal design will project a simple and fresh design for your stationery.